pbinkley/microcopying_1940/index.markdown

 in about seventy-five subject fields all over the country.
 That is being made up with the advice of several hundred subject specialists scattered over the country.
-There is a great deal of duplication of interest in these collecting activities <span style="page" id="page282">[p.282]</span> and I think it is highly desirable that agreements of this sort be reached.</p>
+There is a great deal of duplication of interest in these collecting activities <span class="page" id="page282">[p.282]</span> and I think it is highly desirable that agreements of this sort be reached.</p>

 </div>